 When you’ve weighed all this up, you might get down to a choice of two agents who look the same on paper.
 Often the best way to make the final decision will be based on gut feel.
 You have to be able to get on with the agent on a personal level as, ultimately, they will be representing you, and you might end up spending a lot of time on the phone with them!

-We’d love to hear which local agents you have worked with and think have done a great job.
+We’d love to hear which local agents you have worked with and think have done a great job or what influenced you when you were choosing an estate agent.
 Let us know in the comments below.